Pavail Gulati: Early life

+Gulati was born 14 September 1987 in Ashok Vihar, Delhi.
+During his childhood, he often moved between different parts of Delhi.
+He was brought up in Sarita Vihar, Delhi.

-Gulati was born and brought up in New Delhi.
-He went to school at Blue Bells while attending summer workshops at the National School Of Drama and also learnt dance with Shiamak Davar.
-He joined Whistling Woods as one of the first students at the faculty.
+Gulati went to school at Bluebells School International while attending summer workshops at the National School Of Drama.
+He also learnt dance with Shiamak Davar.

+Both of Gulati’s parents were government employees; his father, Kanwar Deepak Gulati, worked at the State Bank of India, while his mother, Anju Gulati, was employed in the Import-Export department.
+Later, they decided to leave their respective jobs to pursue a career in Documentary Filmmaking.

+At the age of 18, Gulati moved to Mumbai in 2006 with the aspiration of studying acting.
+He enrolled at Whistling Woods International and was among the first students to join the institution’s acting faculty.

 Career

 Pavail started his career as an assistant casting director in My Name Is Khan and made his acting debut with the film Hide & Seek in 2010.
 He then made his TV debut with Yudh in 2014 portraying Amitabh Bachchan's son.
 He then appeared in the short film Queen of Hearts in 2016.

 In 2017, he made his web debut with Pyaar on the Rocks and also appeared in the film Ittefaq opposite Sonakshi Sinha.
 He then appeared in Imtiaz Ali's short film The Other Way opposite Shreya Chaudhary and in the web series Haq Se opposite Parul Gulati in 2018.

 Gulati portrayed a journalist in Kalank and appeared in an episode of Made in Heaven, both in 2019.
 In 2020, he appeared in Anurag Kashyap's Segment in Ghost Stories and portrayed an Army Officer in the web series Avrodh: The Siege Within.

 Gulati portrayed Taapsee Pannu's husband in the 2020 film Thappad.
 The film based on domestic violence, proved as a major turning point in his career.
-It received mixed to positive reviews from critics.
+It received positive reviews from critics.

 In 2022, he appeared in the short film Flow, in Dobaaraa as Anay opposite Pannu, in Goodbye alongside Rashmika Mandanna and Bachchan, and in web series Faadu opposite Saiyami Kher.

+In 2023, he was seen in JioCinema's thriller I Love You alongside Rakul Preet Singh.